 Metaethics & Moral Phenomenology

 Terry and I are recipients of a John Templeton Foundation Grant in support of our writing a book in progress, Illuminating Reasons: An Essay in Moral Phenomenology.
-This grant also supported a conference that was held in Tucson, October 16-18, featuring eight talks and streamed live.
+This grant also supported a conference featuring eight talks and streamed live.

 WiNE & OSNE

 A selection of papers from the Workshop is published in Oxford Studies in Normative Ethics.
 Volumes 1-8 are in print.

 "The Good, the Bad, and the Badass: Reflections on the Descriptive Adequacy of Kant's Conception of Moral Evil," in Significance and System: Essays on Kant's Ethics, New York: Oxford University Press (2017).